Legislative Action Coalition

 You are invited to join us at the Legislative Action Coalition meetings.
 No experience is necessary, just a desire to make a positive difference.
 Sign-up to receive the Zoom meeting link and more information on how you can get involved today!

-- Increase the Safe Schools Levy.
+Increase the Safe Schools Levy and expand its allowable usage to address the growing mental health needs of students.
 The Safe Schools levy amount has remained at $36 per the district’s adjusted pupil units since 2014.
 Times have changed dramatically.
 Our students deserve the school-based mental health services needed to navigate the effects of COVID and increasing social pressures.
+Allow school districts to make the needed building modifications including purchasing systems and equipment to keep our buildings safe.

 Learn More